-Kate Allden, co-owner of ultra hip London boutique Kj’s Laundry gives the perfect tips on why you should embrace the Trench coat.
+Kate Allden, co-owner of ultra-hip London boutique Kj’s Laundry gives the perfect tips on why you should embrace the Trench coat.

-Why wear Trench Coats?
+Why Wear Trench Coats?

-How to wear Trench Coats
+How To Wear Trench Coats

 Essentially a tailored look, the fit is absolutely key to getting this one right boys.
 For traditional trench styles, the coat should sit just above the knee.
 Full length and it all gets a bit “don’t mention the war”.With belted designs, only tie at the front if you’re slim – otherwise always tie at the back to avoid looking bulky.
 Trenches look best completely buttoned with the collar up; add a scarf knotted loosely over the collar for a cosy wrapped up look.
 Consider the fabric carefully too – look for waterproof cotton drill or poplin for lighter styles or for a heavier winter number, wool gabardine is a classic.
 More structured fabrics will hang far better, emphasising shoulders and narrow waists.
-Cream is the time-honoured choice but dark colours, especially grey or navy, are generally sexiest.
+Cream is the time-honoured choice but dark colours, especially grey or navy, are generally the sexiest.
 If you prefer black, avoid anything leather unless you’re planning to spend the weekend at an ‘Allo ‘Allo convention.

-What to avoid with Trench Coats
+What To Avoid With Trench Coats

 Your look should be more Peter Sellars than Columbo, so make sure your trench fits properly and you dress appropriately underneath.
 Clousseau may have been a klutz but the man had the irrepressible fashion sense of the French and teamed his with a sharply tailored suit.
 The worst crime is it to go oversized and shapeless.
 Too much fabric and not enough shape equals town flasher.